secretkeylabs/wallet-connect/webapp/README.md

 ## Establish a Wallet Connect Session

-We have the Client ready, nowe we need to connect our app to our wallet - establish a Session.
+We have the Client ready, now we need to connect our app to our wallet - establish a Session.

 We do that by providing selected Network's `chainID` to Wallet Connect client.

-1. Find your network `chainID` on [ChainList](https://chainlist.org/) and/or [CAIP-APIP](https://github.com/pedrouid/caip-api/blob/master/src/config/)

-    ChainID is in a form of a string containing network name and a number, ex. `foo:123`.
-You can find both on ChainLink and CAIP-API.
+1. ChainID is in a form of a string containing network name and a number, ex. `foo:123`.
+You can find a list of EVM ChainIDs on [ChainList](https://chainlist.org/).

     In case of Stacks, the chain IDs you're interested in are: